Cartoon: Animation

-Because of the stylistic similarities between comic strips and early animated films, cartoon came to refer to animation, and the word cartoon is currently used in reference to both animated cartoons and gag cartoons.
+Because of the stylistic similarities between comic strips and early animated films, cartoon came to refer to animation, and the word cartoon is now used for both animated cartoons and gag cartoons.
 While animation designates any style of illustrated images seen in rapid succession to give the impression of movement, the word "cartoon" is most often used as a descriptor for television programs and short films aimed at children, possibly featuring anthropomorphized animals, superheroes, the adventures of child protagonists or related themes.